Incredible-06/discord-music-bot/README.md

 3. Double-click `start_bot.bat` to run the bot automatically

 This method will:
-- Activate the virtual environment
+- Activate your virtual environment (using the path specified in VENV_PATH)
 - Set up your environment variables
 - Start the bot

-The advantage of using the .bat file is that you only need to configure your credentials once, and you won't need to manually set the environment variables each time you want to run the bot.
+⚠️ Important:

-⚠️ Important: Never share your `start_bot.bat` file or commit it to version control, as it contains your private credentials.
+- Never share your `start_bot.bat` file or commit it to version control, as it contains your private credentials
+- Make sure VENV_PATH matches your virtual environment location if you used a different name than `.venv`

 ## Manual Environment Setup 🔑